 We humans seem to be very good at this sort of description and can deduce things from it that are quite complicated.
 For example, did she walk around the room clockwise or anticlockwise?
 It is as if we took the description and imagined what occurred.
 We take the static text and turn it into something dynamic in our mind's eye.
-This is the trick of the mind that the title refers to and it is how programming comes about - all we need is to switch from passively reading a description to issuing the corresponding commands.
+This is the trick of the mind that this book’s title refers to and it is how programming comes about.
+All we need is to switch from passively reading a description to issuing the corresponding commands.

-Suppose that, instead of regarding the text as a description we consider it to be a prescription for what is to happen:
+That is, instead of regarding the text as a description we consider it to be a prescription for what is to happen:

 "First walk forward, turn sharp right and walk again, then turn right again and walk, finally turn right again and walk back to the spot you started from."

-Notice that we have had to rephrase the English into an imperative form to give commands rather than a description but the structure is the same.
+Notice that we have had to rephrase the English into an imperative form to give commands rather than a description, but the structure is the same.
 If you read this you can project forward to see what would happen if you actually obeyed the instructions.
 Again, the mind's eye lets you see what is going to happen in the same way it allowed you to see what had happened.

 There really is little difference at this level between description and prescription, but what difference there is, is important.
 It turns out that there are a number of very general ways of writing what you want to happen and the example given above is in imperative form because it tells you what to do as a set of commands.

 Notice that this is more amazing than you might think.
-The imperative program is just a static piece of text yet give it to a human and something dynamic happens.
-The static text gives rise to a changing behaviour and it is this idea that results in computers doing things and responding to you even thought their programs are just static text.
+The imperative program is just a static piece of text, yet give it to a human and something dynamic happens.
+The static text gives rise to a changing behavior and it is this idea that results in computers doing things and responding to you, even though their programs are just static text.

 The idea that something static can give rise to a controlled dynamic process is very general and very fundamental.
 For example consider the sequences of bases in a strand of DNA.
-This is a static sequence of symbols and yet when "obeyed" the result is a protein and in the limit an entire animal.
+This is a static sequence of symbols and yet when "obeyed" the result is a protein and, in the limit, an entire animal.